dachande/typo3-bootstrap/README.md

 ## Requirements

-* A Linux, MacOS or Windows machine
+* A Linux-, MacOS- or Windows machine
 * Oracle VirtualBox
 * Vagrant >= 2.1.2